 - Installation of a gas line if you’re converting to a natural gas furnace

-- Indoor air quality products like better media filters and humidity controlling products that will increase your initial cost but can potentially save you money long-term
+- Indoor air quality products such as better media filters and humidity-controlling products will increase your initial cost but can potentially save you money long-term

 Capacity of Your Residential Furnace

 When a sales professional visits your home, they should perform a Manual J Load Calculation to determine the capacity needed in an HVAC system to properly heat and cool your home.
 The industry standards for these calculations are set by the Air Conditioning Contractors of America (ACCA).
 At Fire & Ice Heating and Air Conditioning, we always perform an ACCA-approved load calculation to ensure accurate sizing of your system.

 This informs a homeowner of the capacity needed to properly service the home.
 The size of your house matters, but also things like the number and direction of the windows on the home, as well as dozens of other factors.

 Naturally, larger systems tend to cost more.
 It’s important to get the correct capacity for your home, though, because you’ll be losing massive amounts of efficiency if the furnace capacity is too little or too much.

 RELATED: Sizing Your Air Conditioner, Heat Pump and Furnace